MagpieBridge/InferIDE/vscode/README.md

 # InferIDE
-This extension integrates the static analyzer [Facebook Infer](https://github.com/facebook/infer) into IDEs and editors with the [MagpieBridge](https://github.com/MagpieBridge/MagpieBridge) framework.
+This extension integrates the static analyzer [Facebook Infer](https://github.com/facebook/infer) into Visual Studio Code with the [MagpieBridge](https://github.com/MagpieBridge/MagpieBridge) framework.
 InferIDE executes infer in the background and displays analysis results directly in IDEs which support the Language Server Protocol.
 Currently, only analyzing Java Projects is supported.
 # Usage
+1. Execution environment
+Make sure java 8 is installed on your machine and it is the default java runtime.
+This is important, since inferIDE uses MagpieBridge and other libraries which are written java 8.
+Using higher java version might lead to Exceptions.
-1. Install infer by yourself at first
+2. Install infer by yourself at first
 * MacOS `brew install infer`
 * Linux
   - see [infer documentation](https://fbinfer.com/docs/getting-started/) for the latest version.